domenk/esp32-arduino-lib-builder-windows/README.md

 * Make configuration changes you want.
 Save and quit.
 * `diff --color sdkconfig.original sdkconfig`

-Resulting changes needs to be incorporated into file `configs/defconfig.esp32s2`.
+Resulting changes need to be incorporated into file `configs/defconfig.esp32s2`.
 Various tips:
 * Some of the removed configuration options may not exist in `defconfig.esp32s2`.
 No need to do anything.
 * You can skip added/removed lines that are commented (they start with "#").
 * You can skip added deprecated options (from line "# Deprecated options for backward compatibility" to "# End of deprecated options").